aman21392/circDR-seq/README.md

 `sh backsplice.sh`

 # Detection of circRNA through DRS
 Run the script circ_nano.sh to detect the circRNA in Nanopore data.
 Convert the nanopore data from fastq to fasta file.
 The blat take query fasta file so we have to convert it into fasta format.
+The pblat also available in this repository, you have to untar first to use the pblat.

 `sh circ_nano.sh`